cf7316/memory-game/README.md

 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.

     I could not load the glitch webpage, so I worked on the project from an imported github project by another user (https://github.com/potch).
 To the best of my knowledge, what I imported is identical to the template on glitch and the rest has been my original work.
+    I used the following page to learn about how to generate random numbers in javascript: https://stackoverflow.com/questions/4959975/generate-random-number-between-two-numbers-in-javascript
+    I used this link to fix the audio-playing problem that comes with google Chrome: https://developers.google.com/web/updates/2017/09/autoplay-policy-changes#webaudio

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)